danielnoam/portfolio/content/jams/bubblerena/content.md

 ## Game Mechanics

 - First-person movement with running, jumping, and dashing for traversal.
-- Color-matching bubble shooting system requiring strategic placement to create bubble matches.
+- Color-matching bubble shooting requiring bubble matches.
 - Wave-based progression with increasing difficulty and more bubbles spawning each round.
 - Jump pads scattered throughout the arena providing vertical mobility.
 - Combo system that tracks popped bubbles and creates destructive bubble shields around the player.